zeusramirez/potatoHead/README.md

-# Alright AOIT
+# Welcome to the Potato Head Game!

-let's build potato head !
+We can build a potato head together using Github